otseng/biblemate/README.md

 *   **Agent mode** – A fully autonomous agent designed to plan, orchestrate tools, and take multiple actions to address user requests.
 *   **Partner mode** – A semi-automated mode that involves you in the process with review and edit prompts, giving you more control over the AI's actions.

+`Partner mode` is set as the default on fresh installation.

 To switch between modes, use the `.mode` command in the BibleMate AI prompt.
 This will open a selection dialog where you can choose your preferred mode.

 <img width="657" height="272" alt="Image" src="https://github.com/user-attachments/assets/aedcf30b-4120-403c-861b-d8ef77715582" />